jgorman-tfs/FRD-Accomplishments/README.md

 Apply the properties from the lyrx to the final layer.

-Send Map, number of communities, and acres to Gretchen and cc Rebekah.
+Send Map, number of communities, and acres to Melissa.